Stuffed Acorn Squash With Chicken & Apple Sausage and Wild Rice

 -

-Add the cooked wild rice and browned sausage to the skillet and fold everything together gently so the grains stay intact.
+Add the cooked wild rice blend and dried cranberries to the skillet and fold everything together until well combined.

 -